President’s Day of Service

 The President’s Day of Service is an annual one-day community service event held in the fall.
 Undergraduate students work closely with the Center for Social Concern to plan and organize the entire event.
 We often work with non-profit organizations and community centers which already have lasting commitments to provide and care for the residents of Baltimore.
 This event strives to thank those organizations for their great work by putting our volunteers right there beside them.

-Hopkins volunteers fan out across several Baltimore neighborhoods for the day to work on a variety of activities:
+Hopkins students, staff, faculty, and alumni volunteers fan out across several Baltimore neighborhoods for the day to work on a variety of activities:

 - Planting trees and seeds

 - Painting walls to clean up our beloved city

 - Beautifying a vacant lot in North Baltimore

 You’ll have the opportunity to meet new friends and work with great, local non-profit organizations that make a tremendous difference in our community.
 Or, maybe you are one of many organizations who just need a few extra hands to help complete a project that you haven’t had the chance to finish up!

 Have questions?
 Contact (410) 516-4777 or email firstname.lastname@example.org during business hours.

 This event has grown in scope and purpose.
 It stands as a great example of the ways Hopkins is not simply in Baltimore, but of this city, and the ways in which our long-standing commitment to our communities are a priority. – President Ron Daniels

 How to Get Involved